xeolabs/xeoengine-book/creating-components---firing-change-events.md

 }
 ```

-Finally, we'll periodically set the property to a random color, which will fire our change listener:
+Finally, we'll periodically set the property to a random color, which will fire our change listener each time:

 ```js
 setInterval(function () {